GPS: N 45.88787, W 80.73239 (N 45° 53′ 16.3314″, W 80° 43′ 56.6034″)

 Visit the KRAA Emergency Phone Numbers page.

 The Key Harbour helipad is a registered ORNGE air ambulance helipad landing site, approved for year-round day & night landings for medical evacuation.
-This helipad was recently re-built with the financial support of the Municipality of Killarney and is maintained by the KRAA for the benefit of its members and the larger community.
-It gets used more than we would like but we are always thankful that it is there and ready.
-Just another of the services provided by your KRAA.
+This helipad is maintained by the KRAA with support from the Municipality of Killarney for the benefit of its members and the larger community.
+I Just another of the services provided by your KRAA.

 ORNGE is not part of the 911 system and cannot be called directly by the public.